Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 39,935 unique TransDecoder ORFs with at least one BRAKER4 hit 14,473 unique BRAKER4 proteins hit by at least one reported ORF hit
 ```
 For expression integration, one best BRAKER4 hit was retained per TransDecoder ORF.
-Best-hit selection was based on alignment quality and coverage, so that each ORF contributed to only one BRAKER4 protein in the final expression-mapping table.
+Best-hit selection was based on alignment quality and coverage so that each ORF contributed to only one BRAKER4 protein in the final expression-mapping table.

 The best ORF-to-BRAKER4 mapping file was:
 ```text
 07_expression/transdecoder_ORFs_to_BRAKER4_best_hit_per_ORF.tsv